Reading Time: 4 minutes

 Rapid heroin detox does not seem to have any more beneficial effects than regular detox from heroin.
 In fact, the former option has been called into question for its potential for negative side effects.
-If you are struggling with heroin withdrawal and need professional treatment, call 800-654-0987 today.

 What is Rapid Heroin Detox?

 According to a study from the medical journal Encephale, rapid detox for opioid withdrawal (also called ultra-rapid opioid detoxification or UROD) “aims at reducing not only the duration but also the intensity of withdrawal by using general anesthesia coupled with a naloxone or naltrexone medication.”
 The technique is carried out as follows:

 - The patient is placed under anesthesia and is sedated.

 - An opioid blocker like naloxone or naltrexone is administered, and the patient undergoes full withdrawal symptoms.

 - The patient, in theory, does not actually experience these symptoms because they are sedated, making the process faster and less painful.

 The technique was invented in the early nineties, but since then, the question has been raised a number of times: does rapid detox from heroin and other opioids actually work?
 Unfortunately, as the result of further study beyond the 2001 investigation cited above, the answer seems to be a resounding no.